Del-SFS/Sfs-System-Editor/README.md

 ## How to use without internet (complicated and not autoupdated)
 Skip if using online

-1) Download these 3 things-
+1) Download these 3 things
 - All editor files from github (html, css, js) and put them in a folder the same way as this repo's main.
 - Assets Zip https://github.com/Tserieskinda/Sfs-System-Editor/releases/download/v5_0/SFS.Textures.+.Presets.zip
 - (For android) Install Simple HTTP from playstore